 Irwin Mitchell Provides Support As Part Of Don’t Quit, Do It Initiative

-A talented Boccia player from Durham has received an equipment boost after receiving funding from Irwin Mitchell as part of the law firm’s ongoing commitment to supporting disability sport initiatives.
+A talented paraclimber from Guisborough who represents Great Britain in the discipline has received a funding boost from Irwin Mitchell as part of the national law firm’s ongoing commitment to supporting disability sport.

-Angela Kirtley, a Partner and medical negligence expert at Irwin Mitchell’s Newcastle office, said:
+Fran Mayes, a legal expert at Irwin Mitchell’s Newcastle office, said:

 The Don’t Quit, Do It grant programme from Irwin Mitchell offers individuals, disability sport charities and groups an opportunity to apply for help with the cost of training, equipment or participation in major events.
 Since its launch it has provided more than £50,000 to a range of different projects in the UK.

 Irwin Mitchell is a proud supporter of disability sport and has partnerships with the England Amputee Football Association, Boccia England and a host of other related organisations.
-Furthermore, last year the firm was the Official Legal Services Provider of the World Para Athletics Championships in London and it is also a supporter of the Superhero Series held at Dorney Lake in Windsor.
+Furthermore, last year the firm was the Official Legal Services Provider of the World Para Athletics Championships in London and is also a supporter of the Superhero Series, which was recently held at Dorney Lake in Windsor.